-Quebec is in north eastern Canada.
+Quebec is a French speaking province in north eastern Canada.
 It is the largest of the 10 Canadian provinces.
-The province has a strong economy based on:
+Most of its population lives in the southern parts of the province.

-- its skilled workers,
+- skilled workers

-- many natural resources, and
+- natural resources

-- its ability to adjust to economic change.
+- its ability to adjust to economic change

 Water is one of Quebec's most important natural resources.
-The St. Lawrence River, one of the longest rivers in the world, flows for about 1200 kilometres through Quebec.
-The province also has more than one million lakes and rivers.
-Most of the population lives in the southern parts of the province.
+The province has more than one million lakes and rivers.
+This includes the St. Lawrence River, one of the longest rivers in the world which flows for about 1200 kilometres through Quebec.

 Services to help you settle in Quebec

 The province accepts newcomers and provides services to help them become part of Quebec society.
 The Immigrate and Settle section on the Ministère de l’Immigration, de la Diversité et de l’Inclusion (MIDI) website has information on:

-- Where to settle
+- where to settle

-- Living together in Québec
+- living together in Québec

 - Learning about Québec (PDF, 3.57 MB)

-- English and Spanish on the website of Quebec’s Department of Immigration and Cultural Communities.
+- English and Spanish on the website of Quebec’s Department of Immigration and Cultural Communities

 The Government of Quebec has services to help immigrants feel welcome and become part of Quebec society.
 If you are a newcomer, these services will help make your immigration experience more successful.